ex/perl/README.md

-# Perl
+## Perl
-Little perl utilities
+Little perl scrips

-# License
+## License
-All code here is released to the Public Domain
+All code is released into the Public Domain